dubzzz/fast-check/documentation/Arbitraries.md

 > Generate recursive structures
 >
-> Contrary to `fc.letrec` you can have a higher control over the depth of the recursion in your `builder` function.
+> ⚠️ Initially `fc.memo` has been designed to offer a higher control over the generated depth.
+Unfortunately it came with a cost: the arbitrary itself is costly to build.
+> Most of the features offered by `fc.memo` can now be done using `fc.letrec` coupled with `fc.option`, `fc.oneof` or `fc.frequency`.
+> Whenever possible*, we recommend using `fc.letrec` instead of `fc.memo`.
+>
+> *But sometimes it is not possible and `fc.memo` will be the way to go.

 *&#8195;Signatures*